malmeloo/FindMy.py/README.md

 After following the above steps, your code will be linted and formatted automatically before committing it.

+## Derivative projects

+There are several other cool projects based on this library!
+Some of them have been listed below, make sure to check them out as well.

+* [OfflineFindRecovery](https://github.com/hajekj/OfflineFindRecovery) - Set of scripts to be able to precisely locate your lost MacBook via Apple's Offline Find through Bluetooth Low Energy.
+* [SwiftFindMy](https://github.com/airy10/SwiftFindMy) - Swift port of FindMy.py

 ## Credits

 While I designed the library, the vast majority of actual functionality